-Hair Loss Men’s
+Hair Loss Treatment for Men/Male

 - Hair loss causes significant psychosocial problems and impacts the men severely.

-Causes of hair Alopecia in Men –
+Causes of Hair Alopecia in Men –

-- The age of onset, its rate of fall and grade of baldness depends also on some other factors and may be different in different persons.
+- Androgenetic – This is the most common cause of hair loss in men.
+Men carry genes for hair loss from either or both parents.
+Hormone testosterone activates the genetic sequence which is responsible for hair loss.
+The age of onset, its rate of fall and grade of baldness depends also on some other factors and may be different in different persons.

-Male Pattern Hair loss (MPHL)
+Male Pattern Hair Loss (MPHL)

 Male pattern Hair loss is an inherited condition.
 It can be there even if Androgens are in normal range.
 It is aggravated if genes for baldness are inherited from mother or father.

 Grade 1 – No hair loss.

 Grade 2 – Minor recession of frontal hairline

-Grade 3 – cosmetically significant frontal hairloss.
+Grade 3 – cosmetically significant frontal hair loss.

-Diagnosis – Some basic blood investigation – vit B12, Vit D, Serum Ferritin, TSH(thyroid ) and blood sugar level should be done to know the nutritional status or an hormonal imbalance in the person.
+Diagnosis – Some basic blood investigation – Vit B12, Vit D, Serum Ferritin, TSH(thyroid ) and blood sugar level should be done to know the nutritional status or a hormonal imbalance in the person.

-Differential Diagnosis – Alopecia areata, Traction alopecia, Telogen effluvium,scarring Alopecia.
+Differential Diagnosis – Alopecia areata, Traction alopecia, Telogen effluvium, Scarring Alopecia.